 If you put on fake eyelashes correctly and buy the right kind for your eyes, they will look natural in photos.
 If your natural eyelashes are already long, adding fake ones that are the same length will make them look fuller and make your eyes stand out even more.

-Makeup tips for the camera include a wide breadth of corrective measures that can achieve dramatic effects or simply an enhanced natural look.
+Makeup tips for the camera cover a wide range of corrective methods that can generate spectacular effects or just a more natural appearance.

-The key to great photo makeup is paying attention to the fact that images are two-dimensional and therefore certain areas need to be artificially shaded and other areas artificially lightened.
+The secret to outstanding photo makeup is to remember that photos are two-dimensional, therefore certain regions must be intentionally shadowed and other areas artificially lighted.

 Your thoughts and questions